bahiirwa/upgrade-for-unattach-re-attach-media-attachments/Readme.txt

 == Changelog ==

-= Version 1.1.1 (15.11.2017) =
-1. Fixed issue/bug with translatability
-1. Gutenberg Tested - New Editor WP 5.0.0

-= Version 1.1.0 (15.10.2017) =
+= Version 1.2.0 (22.04.2020) =
-1. Fixed issue/bug with attach and unattach options appearing on all bulk action select tags.
-1. Tested for WP Version 4.8.2
+1. Improve Internalization for plugin.
-1. Better Documentation

-= Version 1.0.0 (16.08.2017) =
-1. Security Upgrades added the inspire plugin
+1. Improve file structure for better code management.
-1. Refactor the code to make it leaner
+1. Structured the code for WordPress code Standards.
-1. Easy to read code.
+1. Text for WP 5.4.